nomiaiexposed/Nomi-AI-Critiques-Archive/README.md

 **This is not a companion platform; it's a platform of emotional and psychological conditioning.**

-This subreddit exists to expose what is _actually_ happening inside the Glimpse/Nomi AI platform: beyond the fantasy, beyond the marketing.
+This repo exists to expose what is _actually_ happening inside the Glimpse/Nomi AI platform: beyond the fantasy, beyond the marketing.

 It is not a place for fandom.
 It is not a space for tweaking personalities or celebrating scripted affection.